In the operating theatre

 Recovering from a regional anaesthetic

 It will take some hours for feeling to return to the area of your body that was numb.
-This ranges from one hour to about 18 hours depending on the type of nerve block you have had.
+This ranges from one hour to about 18 hours depending on the type of regional anaesthetic you have had.

-During this time staff will make sure that the numb area is protected from injury.
+During this time, staff will explain to you how to make sure that the numb area is protected from injury.

 You can expect tingling as the feeling returns.
-This passes within the first hour, but then you will feel the pain of the operation.
-You should tell staff immediately so they can give you some pain relief medicine.
+This passes within the first hour, but if you then feel the pain of the operation you should tell staff immediately so they can give you some pain-relief medicine.